 As a Games participant, to start using the app after downloading it you will need to input your OIAC/PIAC card number and an access code from the Tokyo 2020 Infection Control Support System (ICON).
-See page 56 for more information

 Functions

 Daily health reporting

 You will need to input your daily body temperature (taken by a thermometer) and whether or not you have any other COVID-19 related symptoms after entry to Japan.
 This information will be transferred to Tokyo 2020 ICON under strict data management, and monitored by each organisation's CLO and the responsible Functional Area in Tokyo 2020 to help prevent the spread of COVID-19.